 - Binder clips

-Perhaps not the first thing that comes to mind when considering bullet journal materials (specially if you use a dot or grid paper) but a ruler is one of the tools I use almost daily.
+Perhaps not the first thing that comes to mind when considering bullet journal materials (especially if you use a dot or grid paper) but a ruler is one of the tools I use almost daily.

 I also love using bullet journal stencil sets to decorate my page.
-I don’t use stencils all the time but when I am running out of time to make my spreads or when I want to keep everything very uniform, then stencils are super handy!
+I don’t use stencils all the time but when I am running out of time to make my spreads or when I want to keep everything very uniform, stencils are super handy!